aglover/3-2-1-Android/labs/lab_1/README.md

 Before you can start rockin' it with Android, you'll need to install the SDK, download some API versions, and create at least one emulator instance.

+Once you've done that, you can then create an app.
+In lab #1, we'll create everyone's favorite app: Hello World!

 ## Installing the SDK and downloading required APIs

 You'll need to [download the Android SDK](http://developer.android.com/sdk/index.html) for your platform (i.e. OSX, Windows, etc).
 Included in the SDK is a version of Eclipse containing the Android Development Toolkit (or ADT), which you can use for this workshop.